tambiasawo/TodoList/README.md

 # TodoList
-This is a todo application in which you can use to keep track of your activities to improve productivity
+This is a web application which helps you keep track of all your activities to improve productivity You can do the following:
+- add a todo item
+- mark an item as done
+- and delete an item.
+Also, you can clear your list when all done.
+I developed this app using HTML, CSS and JS.